How to Do a Loving-Kindness Meditation

 Holiday brochures may picture tanned people sipping mojitos on their sun bed, but unfortunately, sun and alcohol are a risky cocktail.
 They both cause dehydration and increase your chances of getting a heatstroke.
 And of course, drinking near bodies of water could lead to life-threatening accidents.

 So swap your alcoholic drinks for refreshing lemonades and festive mocktails.
-You can also bring flavored water in an fruit infuser water bottle or stay hydrated with homemade iced teas.
+You can also bring flavored water in a fruit infuser water bottle or stay hydrated with homemade iced teas.
 Coconut water is another great way to replenish the electrolytes you lose when you sweat.

 Getting a sunburn seriously hurts your health.
 How can you enjoy the summer sun and protect your skin?

 When you spend hours in the burning sun or work out in high temperatures, your body might get overheated.
-Warning signs of a heat stroke – when your core body temperature reaches 40 C (104 F) or higher – are flushed skin, a throbbing headache, feeling confused or dizzy, shallow breathing an a racing heart.
+Warning signs of a heat stroke (when your core body temperature reaches 40 C (104 F) or higher) are flushed skin, a throbbing headache, feeling confused or dizzy, shallow breathing an a racing heart.
 If you notice these symptoms, seek immediate medical help.
 Untreated heatstroke can lead to serious complications and even death.

 Luckily, you can prevent getting a heat stroke during a beach day.
 First of all, to maintain a normal body temperature, it’s important to prevent sunburn and stay hydrated.
 Just don’t drink (too much) caffeine and alcohol, because they have a mildly diuretic effect.
 You should also avoid strenuous activities during the hottest times of day, especially if you aren’t acclimated to the heat.
 Instead, find ways to cool down, whether it’s splashing in the sea or retreating to the shade.
-Be extra cautious for symptoms of overheating when you have a health condition or take medications.

-The beach provides tons of opportunities to move your body and have fun at the same time.
+The beach provides tons of opportunities to gently move your body and have fun at the same time.
 Just a simple walk on the beach already makes a better workout than strolling along the promenade.
-And what about going for a swim, flying a kite or building sandcastles with the kids?
-You can mix things up with a game of soccer, volleyball or beach tennis.
-Play frisbee, try standup paddling or find a quiet spot to do yoga.
+Going for a swim can be a good option for people with arthritis, aching knees and lower back pain, because the water takes the pressure off your joints.
+And what about flying a kite or building sandcastles with the kids?

 For a more hearty bite, savory muffins, wraps and stuffed pita breads make a beach-friendly choice.
 Of course a simple sandwich works too, if you chose toppings that don’t get soggy or fall out.
 If you prefer a low-carb lunch, you could pack a salad in a jar or fill a Bento box with cold cuts and crudité.